drstearns/tutorials/src/env/index.md

 If you are using the Git Bash command-line shell on windows, follow the instructions in the [MacOS and Linux section](#secmacosandlinux).
 Git Bash should run a `.bash_profile` script it finds in your home directory.

-If you are running Windows 10 Anniversary Edition or later, you can alternatively use the new [native bash support](https://msdn.microsoft.com/en-us/commandline/wsl/about) in PowerShell.
+If you are running Windows 10 Anniversary Edition or later, you can alternatively use the new [native bash support](https://msdn.microsoft.com/en-us/commandline/wsl/about).
 Follow their [installation instructions](https://msdn.microsoft.com/en-us/commandline/wsl/install_guide) to enable this feature.
 Since this enables an Ubuntu Linux subsystem, you should then be able to create/edit a `~/.bashrc` file as described in the [Linux section](#secmacosandlinux) above.

 The other alternative on Windows is to run a Linux virutal machine, and share your source files with it so that you can continue to edit the files using your favorite graphical tools.
 [Vagrant](https://www.vagrantup.com/) and [Docker](https://www.docker.com/) are popular tools for doing this.